chandra-lindy/cna_assign/README.md

 Use the `clear` keyword to clear all `nurses` selections and `empty` bed inputs in the event changes need to be made.
 This will clear the slate and the app will behave as if you had just logged in.

+### Future feature

+As per requested, the following features are being implemented in one form or another:
+- UI/UX redesign
+- admin privileges
+- nurse view individual assignment